tagnullde/website/README.md

 - Find a good way to organize cheatsheet
 - Finish cheatsheet
-- "TOP" in the HTB Writeups doesn't work anymore.
-Need to fix that.
+- ~~"TOP" in the HTB Writeups doesn't work anymore.
+Need to fix that.~~
+- Open Stratosphere Video in a new tab